 However, it’s origin dates back to the early 2000's as a highly sought-after strain, that made its rounds in California, but would soon disappear when Jeff migrated to British Columbia with his wife, and medicinal marijuana activist, Michelle Rainey.
-Along with being a cancer patient, Michelle also suffered from Crohn's disease and found relief of her symptoms within this Afghani Bull Rider strain.
+Along with being a cancer patient, Michelle suffered from Crohn's disease and found relief of her symptoms within this special strain.
 She then dedicated her life to helping others gain medical access to the plant that has done so much to alter her life and daily function.
-Michelle sadly passed away from cancer on October 20, 2010 with the dying wish was to never stop the good fight of sharing the strain with the world.
+Michelle sadly passed away from cancer on October 20, 2010 with the dying wish of making cannabis accessible to everyone, specifically the Afghani Bullrider.

-Afghani Bull Rider is changing the Canadian marketplace in a big way.
-Under the shared vision of Jeff and Noah, BLLRDR will finally be able to carry out Michelle's hopes of keeping the strain alive and bringing it to the masses.
+BLLRDR is changing the Canadian marketplace in a big way.
+Under the shared vision of Jeff and Noah, BLLRDR is bringing Michelle's dream to fruition by commercializing the Afghani Bullrider strain as well as other unique products.